The High Cost of the Rut

 My wife’s ultimatum

 By now, Urvi was seriously concerned and gave me an ultimatum: I would be allowed to travel to India only if I went to see a doctor.
-Having no choice, I agreed and we landed up at an urgent care centre, where a nurse on duty told me that I probably had a trapped nerve.
+Having no choice, I agreed and we landed up at an urgent care center, where a nurse on duty told me that I probably had a trapped nerve.
 She suggested that I see a GP.
 The same night, we went to A&E [accident and emergency] for a check-up.
 After an initial examination, the attendant doctor called in back-up doctors to further investigations.
 These new doctors were a bit more animated and went about performing a thorough check, which quickly led them to detect a big weakness throughout the left side of my body.
 For the first time, I too grasped a big difference between the two sides of my very own being and was quite flustered.

 Now things began moving quite swiftly and decisively.
 I was admitted to the hospital and was inspected in the morning by an expert neurologist, who promptly dismissed all conjecture about exhaustion or trapped nerves.
 He strongly suspected some imbalance in the brain function, which had to be investigated on priority.
 An MRI scan on 19th June disclosed a mind-numbing 52mm cyst in the right top side of my brain.
 Since this discovery, my perspective of life has changed completely.